AzureAD/microsoft-authentication-cli/docs/usage.md

 azureauth --alias alias1 --config-file <path to the config file>
 ```

-or if you set the environment variable `$AZUREAUTH_CONFIG` to the config file path, you can omit the option `--config-file` and use the below command.
+or if you set the environment variable `AZUREAUTH_CONFIG` to the config file path, you can omit the option `--config-file` and use the below command.

 ```
 azureauth --alias alias1